weakweak/riff.tf/_posts/2017-01-01-assassination.md

 - Use on cool down
 - Keep Envenom up during Kingsbane

+#### Toxic Blade

+- Use on cool down

 #### Vendetta

-- Use on cool down and when you are missing more than 80 energy
+- Use on cool down and when you are missing more than 80 energy outside opener

 #### Vanish

-- Pair with Kingsbane and/or Vendetta
+- Pair with Vendetta

 ### Cleave